-Spinach Artichoke Risotto is the ultimate in creamy, comforting goodness with all the flavors of the classic dip.
-This easy, cheesy, vegetarian entrée or side dish can be on the table in 30 minutes!
+Spinach Artichoke Risotto is the ultimate creamy, comfort food with all the flavors of the classic dip.
+Put this easy vegetarian entrée or side dish on the table in only 30 minutes!

 Easy Spinach Artichoke Risotto